coenm/Z85e/README.md

 2253378159 / (85 ^ 4) = 43
 2253378159 % (85 ^ 4) = 8751284
 ```
-Looking at the table, you see that 43 maps an 'H'.
+Looking at the table, you'll see that 43 maps to an 'H'.
 The remainder 8751284 is used for the second character:

 ```